• Skip to primary navigation

 All persons should follow the advice of their doctors as to the appropriate medications and supplements for their particular circumstances.
 My current regime, as prescribed my doctor, involves mast cell stabilisers and anti-histamines, as well as supplements.
 The supplements that I was recommended to take for MCAS specifically, and for general health, and the brands I use are:

 Quercetin - as an earlier blog post on quercetin set out, some studies show evidence that quercetin has mast cell stabilizing activity.
 I definitely saw an improvement in my symptoms when I started to take quercetin each day.
-I take one tablet with breakfast, and another with my evening meal.
-I take vitamin C with lunch, and there is also vitamin C in the Solgar quercetin tablets as well.
-I also make sure I eat lots of fresh fruit and vegetables – the low histamine ones of course(!), to get my vitamin C that way too.
+However, I have heard some people find it difficult to take, so only do so after consulting with your doctor.

 Are there any books that provide information on MCAS?